United Sucks, Pt. 2 (NEVER AGAIN)

 Agent: I’m sorry, Sir.
 Your bag is at baggage claim, carousel 11.
-It has a final destination of Chicago.
+It had a final destination of Chicago.

 Well, can someone bring it to me?

-Agent: Why?
-Your next flight doesn’t leave for 3 hours.
+Agent: Why can't you get it?
+Your next flight doesn’t leave for 3 1/2 hours.

 Me: Doesn’t that mean I’d have to leave to get my bag, and have to go through security again?

 Agent: You’ll have to leave Terminal C, go through the tunnel and come out at Terminal B and exit.
 Get your bag, go through security, and come back through the tunnel to back here, to C.